codepath/android_guides/Google-Cloud-Messaging.md

 ## Step 2: Setup Android Client

-**Note**: If you need to upgrade your existing FCM libraries to FCM, see [these instructions](https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update_your_instanceidlistenerservice).
+**Note**: If you need to upgrade your existing GCM libraries to FCM, see [these instructions](https://developers.google.com/cloud-messaging/android/android-migrate-fcm#update_your_instanceidlistenerservice).
 The instructions below have been updated to reflect the depedencies on the FCM package.

 ### Download Google Play Services

 First, let's download and setup the Google Play Services SDK.
-Open `Tools`->`Android`->`SDK Manager` and check whether or not you have already downloaded `Google Play sSrvices` under the Extras section.
+Open `Tools`->`Android`->`SDK Manager` and check whether or not you have already downloaded `Google Play Services` under the Extras section.
 Make sure to update to the latest version to ensure the Firebase package is available:

 ![](https://i.imgur.com/VYM0m59.png)